What is 4-H Council?

 Middle Park 4-H Council can also provide financial assistance to those wishing to attend 4-H leadership conferences.
 See the Trip Assistance Form below or the Grand County 4-H Handbook for details on requirements.

 Each club should have at least two elected delegates who attend council meetings regularly and report back to their clubs.
 Attending council meetings regularly can open up even more district and state level opportunities.
-It is yet another opportunity to “learn by doing.”
+It is yet another opportunity 4-H youth “learn by doing.”